rathwjj/Experience/README.md

 - Implement nationwide investigation software and conducted technical training.  <br>
 - Assist with crime investigation software and database systems.  <br>
 - Assist with infrastructure/hardware implementation and maintenance.
+- Assisted in transferring knowledge from the AFP instructor to Royal Thai polices.
 </details>

 ### Recruiter and Training Center